Goče, the oldest Slovenian wine village

 Wine-growers and wineries have always been here

 Davorin tells us about the special features of the village, whose inhabitants have always been engaged in the viticulture.
 They have been known by 54 different grape varieties.
-This village has 75 wine cellars constructed in identical way as in the one we were tasting the wine.
+The village has 75 wine cellars constructed in identical way as the one where our wine-tasting was taking place.

 Goče is famous for one more thing.
 It is the birthplace of Ivan Mercina, a music teacher, a writer of the book Slovene Knotter (about bell ringing).